Jess-pm/machine-learning/brain scan machine learning/README.md

 - Deployed a real-time prediction interface using **Gradio**
 - Demonstrates tradeoff analysis between model complexity and data scale

+## 🎯 Product Thinking & Tradeoffs
+- Model simplicity: used shallow CNN to ensure speed and explainability
+- Business value: demonstrates feasibility of using off-the-shelf tools (Gradio, TensorFlow) to rapidly prototype health tech applications.
+- Scalability: easily extendable to more data or a transfer learning backbone like MobileNetV2 for higher accuracy and generalizability.

 ## 🗂️ Dataset Overview
 - Total images used: **253**
   - **155** MRI images with brain tumors